carloocchiena/html_dom_js_interactions/digitalSurvey/seoSurvey/readme.md

-Creating a survey where an user can answer some questions and get a feedback on its digital status
+Creating a survey where an user can answer some questions and get a feedback on its SEO status